Firebird Documentation IndexFirebird 2.1 Language Ref. UpdateDML statements → SELECT

 You cannot use ROWS together with FIRST and/or SKIP in a single SELECT statement, but is it valid to use one form in the top-level statement and the other in subselects, or to use the two syntaxes in different subselects.

 When used with a UNION, the ROWS subclause applies to the UNION as a whole and must be placed after the last SELECT.
-If you want to limit the output of one or more individual SELECTs within the UNION, you have two options: either use FIRST/SKIP on those SELECT statements, or convert them to derived tables with ROWS clauses.
+If you want to limit the output of one or more individual SELECTs within the UNION, you have two options: either use FIRST/SKIP on those SELECT statements (probably of limited use, as you can't use ORDER BY on individual selects within a union), or convert them to derived tables with ROWS clauses.

 ROWS can also be used with the UPDATE and DELETE statements.